-The cold boot entry point is tftf\entrypoint (see tftf/framework/aarch64/entrypoint.S).
-As explained in section Global overview of the TF-A tests behaviour, only the primary CPU is expected to execute this code.
+The cold boot entry point is tftf_entrypoint (see tftf/framework/aarch64/entrypoint.S).
+As explained in High-Level Behaviour, only the primary CPU is expected to execute this code.

-Tests can power on other CPUs using the function tftf\cpu\on().
-This uses the PSCI CPU\ON API of the EL3 Firmware.
-When entering the Normal World, execution starts at the warm boot entry point, which is tftf\hotplug\entry() (see tftf/framework/aarch64/entrypoint.S).
+Tests can power on other CPUs using the function tftf_cpu_on().
+This uses the PSCI CPU_ON API of the EL3 Firmware.
+When entering the Normal World, execution starts at the warm boot entry point, which is tftf hotplug entry() (see tftf/framework/aarch64/entrypoint.S).

 Information about the progression of the test session and tests results are written into Non-Volatile Memory as we go along.
-This consists of the following data (see struct tftf\state\t typedef in tftf/framework/include/ nvm.h):
+This consists of the following data (see struct tftf state t typedef in tftf/framework/include/ nvm.h):